luispuerto/luispuerto-net/_posts/2018-03-22-updating-homebrew-r-and-python-pip-packages-ruby-gems-macos.md

 * * *

-In the [post about Homebrew](http://luisspuerto.net/2017/11/homebrew/) I think I&#8217;ve already posted how I update Homebrew packages with a single comment in the terminal.
-However these days I update more software via terminal, mainly packages, because it&#8217;s really handy run just a couple of commands and then see how the software it&#8217;s updated automatically and easily.
+In the [post about Homebrew](http://luisspuerto.net/2017/11/homebrew/) I think I've already posted how I update Homebrew packages with a single comment in the terminal.
+However these days I update more software via terminal, mainly packages, because it's really handy run just a couple of commands and then see how the software it's updated automatically and easily.

 # Homebrew packages